GORGEOUS. DEFIANT. LOOKS GREAT IN A SKIRT.

 Four years later Mortimer was himself deposed by Isabella’s own son and she was retired to Castle Rising in Norfolk and lived on for many years in considerable style, until her death in 1358.

-Braveheart was really the final insult.
+The movie, “Braveheart”, was really the final insult.

 And Edward II?
 Although he was an accomplished warrior – if not a very able tactician – he has similarly been portrayed as weak and effeminate.

 Was that really how it was?
-It seems trite, doesn’t it?